MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv-step-by-step.md

 ### Attribute Flow

-This guide will not be making use of any attribute flow rules configurations.
+This guide won't be making use of any attribute flow rules configurations.
 This section is here to provide continuity in the guide.

 The following image is an example of the *Attribute Flow* page.